ifBars/S1API/S1API/docs/quests-system.md

         AddEntry("Return to base"); // This might be completed by entering a specific building }

-    // Override OnCompleted to define logic that runs when the quest finishes successfully protected override void OnCompleted()
+    // Override OnComplete to define logic that runs when the quest finishes successfully protected override void OnComplete()
     {
-        base.OnCompleted();
         Debug.Log($"Quest '{Title}' completed!");
         // Grant rewards, unlock new content, trigger follow-up quests, etc.
     }

-    // Override OnFailed to define logic if the quest is failed (e.g., time limit expires) protected override void OnFailed()
+    // Override OnFail to define logic if the quest is failed (e.g., time limit expires) protected override void OnFail()
     {
-        base.OnFailed();
         Debug.Log($"Quest '{Title}' failed.");
         // Clean up quest-related elements or penalize the player }